Best Concealed Carry Pistols 2026: Top 8 CCW Guns Ranked (P365 XL, Shield Plus, Glock 43X, Hellcat) header image

 • Models:G19 MOS, S&W M&P M2.0

 Our recommendation: Start with a subcompact (P365 XL, Shield Plus, or 43X MOS).
 If it conceals easily under your normal clothing, you have the ideal balance.
 If not, drop to a micro-compact like the Springfield Hellcat or Ruger MAX-9.
+If limited grip strength is a factor, the S&W Equalizer Carry Comp brings an easy-rack EZ slide to an optics-ready subcompact.
 Only carry a compact like the Glock 19 if your body type and wardrobe support it - a gun you leave at home because it prints is useless.
 For off-body carry options, see our CCW fanny pack and sling bag guide.

 What Makes a Pistol Concealable?
 Key Factors